The Importance of Discussing Assumptions when Teaching Bootstrapping: Abstract

 \section{Abstract}

-Bootstrapping and other resampling methods are progressively appearing in the textbooks and curricula of courses that introduce undergraduate students to statistical methods.
-Though simple bootstrap-based inferential methods may have more relaxed assumptions than their traditional counterparts, they are not quite assumption-free.
-Students and instructors of these courses need to be aware of differences in the performance of these methods when their assumptions are or are not met.
-This article details some of the assumptions that the simple bootstrap relies on when used for uncertainty quantification and hypothesis testing.
-We emphasize the importance of these assumptions by using simulations to investigate the performance of these methods when they are or are not met.
-We also discuss software options for introducing undergraduate students to these bootstrap methods, including a newly developed \texttt{R} package.
+Bootstrapping and other resampling methods are increasingly appearing in the textbooks and curricula of courses that introduce undergraduate students to statistical methods.
+In order to teach the bootstrap well, students and instructors need to be aware of the assumptions behind these intervals.
+In this article we discuss important assumptions about simple non-parametric bootstrap intervals and their corresponding hypothesis tests.
+We present simulations that instructors can use to help students understand some of the assumptions behind these methods.
+The simulations will be especially relevant to instructors who desire to increase accessibility for students from non-mathematical backgrounds, including those with math anxiety.